 The Data Mapper can also be used to document the Source and Target formats, as well as to extend those formats.

-Step Six: Map the common XML standard format to the format of the Target System
+Step 6 – Map the Common XML Standard Format to the Format of the Target System

 Click the “Transport” icon, select a Transport method from the drop-down list, and fill in the configuration information for the type of Transport selected.
 Transport types include these popular delivery options AWS S3 Transport, Database SQL Transport, Directory/File Transport, Email (SMTP) Transport, FTP/SFTP Transport, HTTP POST Transport, JMS Transport, RabbitMQ Transport, RESTful Web Service Transport and Synchronous Response Transport.
 See the complete list of 30+ Transport Types available.

 Example 7.
 Transport Configuration Screen